stuartellis/stuartellis-site-hugo/content/articles/golang-development.md

 would prefer to use an IDE, JetBrains offer [GoLand](https://www.jetbrains.com/go/) as a commercial product.

-### Git for Version Control
+## Git for Version Control

-If you do not already use version control, you should install [Git](http://git-scm.com/) on your system.
-Git is now effectively the standard version control tool for developers.

-Version control is obviously vital for collaborating with other programmers.
-It also enables you to efficiently copy your application to other systems for testing, deployment and backup.

-If you have installed Git, Visual Studio Code will provide you with access to information and features from Git directly in their user interfaces.
+[Git](http://git-scm.com/) is effectively the standard version control tool for developers.
+If you have installed Git, Visual Studio Code and GoLand will provide you with access to information and features from Git directly in their user interfaces.

-### Code Quality
+## Code Quality

 Use [golangci-lint](https://golangci-lint.run/) to run a suite of quality checks on your code.
 This tools works with popular code editors and IDEs.
 You should also add golangci-lint to your Continuous Integration process, to ensure that the code that is submitted passes quality checks.